Keimeno/segno/ROADMAP.md

 This roadmap is a living document, and it is likely that priorities will change, but the items below should give some indication of our planned changes for this calendar year.

+## Stable Release

+The first stable release is planned before 2020-08-30.

 ## Updates

 Updates will occur regulary, an overview will come soon.